 Many frequently used American retirement account types fall into this category, including 401k, 403b, 457b, TSP.

 The main variation in these account types is which type of employee qualifies.
-401k plans are offered to employees of business.
+401k plans are offered to employees of a business.
 457b plans are offered to government employees while 457f and 403b plans are offered to employees of nonprofits and certain government workers.
 The Thrift Savings Plan (TSP) is for federal government employees including uniformed services personnel.

 These defined contribution plans are tax-deferred.
 This means that contributions are (typically) tax-deductible and you won’t owe taxes on the money or the growth until you withdraw from the account during retirement.
 This allows more of your money to grow for longer.

 Perhaps the best feature of this type of account is that contribution limits are higher than IRA options.
 In 2020, the contribution limit is $19,500.
 This can be helpful if you have a large income, you’re hoping to invest a large portion of your income to retire early, or if you’re getting a late start with retirement savings.

 Another major benefit is that employers often offer a match incentive to contributions to these plans.
 If your employer offers a match, that’s free money for retirement!

 All tax-advantaged retirement savings accounts have some form of penalty to disincentivize investors from accessing the funds “too early”.
 If you make an early withdrawal without careful planning, you could be subject to a 10% penalty plus taxes on the funds.